-- 17.1 Once ship construction is completed, players may move some, all, or none of their tokens and ships.
-Cities may not be moved.
-A player may not move another player's tokens or ships. - 17.2 Players move in descending census order. - 17.2.1 Players holding Military (30.28) always move after players not holding Military.
-The order of movement between players holding Military is determined normally, according to descending census order. - 17.2.2 Barbarians, which periodically appear on the board as a calamity, move only during the Calamity Resolution phase in which they appear. - 17.3 Tokens may be moved either across a single land border, or on board a ship currently occupying the same area.
-Tokens may not both move across land and on board a ship in the same turn. - 17.3.1 Players holding Roadbuilding (30.43) may move their tokens through one land area and then into a second land area in the same movement phase.
+- 17.1 Once ship construction is completed, players may, in descending census order, move any number of their tokens and ships. - 17.1.1 Players holding Military (30.28) always move after players not holding Military.
+The order of movement between players holding Military is determined normally, according to descending census order. - 17.2 Tokens may be moved either across a single land border, or on board a ship currently occupying the same area.
+Tokens may not both move across land and on board a ship in the same turn. - 17.2.1 Players holding Roadbuilding (30.43) may move their tokens through one land area and then into a second land area in the same movement phase.
 The first area entered may not contain units belonging to another player, barbarians or a pirate city.
-Roadbuilding may not be used to move tokens through a land area then on board a ship. - 17.4 Any number of tokens, belonging to any number of players, may be moved into the same area.
+Roadbuilding may not be used to move tokens through a land area then on board a ship. - 17.3 Any number of tokens, belonging to any number of players, may be moved into the same area.
 Tokens may be moved into an area containing a city.
-Tokens may be moved into an area in excess of the area's population limit, although this may result in the later elimination of excess tokens. - 17.4.1 Players not holding Diplomacy (30.15) or Military (30.28) may not attack a city belonging to a player holding Diplomacy.
-Attacking a city is defined as moving tokens into an area containing a city in enough force that conflict would occur.

-17.4.2 Players holding Cultural Ascendancy (30.11) or Advanced Military (30.2) may not attack any units belonging to a player holding Cultural Ascendancy.
+Tokens may be moved into an area in excess of the area's population limit, although this may result in the later elimination of excess tokens. - 17.3.1 Players not holding Diplomacy (30.15) or Military (30.28) may not attack a city belonging to a player holding Diplomacy.
+Attacking a city is defined as moving tokens into an area containing a city in enough force that conflict would occur. - 17.3.2 Players not holding Cultural Ascendancy (30.11) or Advanced Military (30.2) may not attack any units belonging to a player holding Cultural Ascendancy.
 Attacking units is defined as moving tokens into an area containing units in enough force that conflict would occur.